aws-samples/bedrock-access-gateway/README.md

 ## Breaking Changes

-This tool can now automatically detect new models supported in Amazon Bedrock.
+This solution can now **automatically detect** new models supported in Amazon Bedrock.
 So whenever new models are added to Amazon Bedrock, you can immediately try them without the need to wait for code changes to this repo.

 This is to use the `ListFoundationModels` api and the `ListInferenceProfiles` api by Amazon Bedrock, due to this change, additional IAM permissions are required to your Lambda/Fargate role.

-If you are facing error: 'Unsupported model xxx, please use models API to get a list of supported models' even the model ID is correct, please either update your existing stack with the new template in the deployment folder or manually add below permissions to the related Lambda/Fargate role.
+If you are facing error: 'Unsupported model xxx, please use models API to get a list of supported models' even the model ID is correct, please either update your existing stack (**Recommended**) with the new template in the deployment folder or manually add below permissions to the related Lambda/Fargate role.

 ```json
 {